tomconte/vscode-kickassembler/README.md

 ## Requirements

 You need to have Kick Assembler already installed on your machine.
+Kick Assembler requires Java, and you should have the `java` executable present in your path.

 You probably also want a copy of the Vice C64 emulator if you want to run your programs!